-- A. The owner or operator of a facility who is required to prepare or have available an MSDS for hazardous chemicals under the applicable regulations of the Occupational Safety and Health Act Administration (OSHA) at 29 CFR 1910.1200(c) shall be subject to the requirements of this section. - B. Within sixty (60) calendar days of the enactment of this ordinance and, thereafter not later than thirty (30) calendar days before introducing a hazardous chemical at or above the amounts designated in section 303, the owner or operator of a facility shall submit to the Fire Department and the TERC: - 1.
-A list of Hazardous Chemicals for which the MSDS is required.
+- A. The owner or operator of a facility who is required to prepare or have available an MSDS for hazardous chemicals under the applicable regulations of the Occupational Safety and Health Act Administration (OSHA) at 29 CFR 1910.1200(c) shall be subject to the requirements of this section. - B. Within sixty (60) calendar days of the enactment of this ordinance and, thereafter not later than thirty (30) calendar days before introducing a hazardous chemical at or above the amounts designated in section 303, the owner or operator of a facility shall submit to the Fire Department and the TERC: - A list of Hazardous Chemicals for which the MSDS is required.
 A list of Hazardous Chemicals submitted pursuant hereto shall include: - a.
 Chemical or common name; - b.
 CAS number; and - c.
 Hazardous chemical component(s).
 If more than one hazardous chemical component is in the mixture to be reported, the facility owner or operator shall submit the MSDS for that mixture. - d.
-Categorization of the hazardous chemical or hazardous chemical mixture using the hazard categories defined by the EQC in accordance with federal guidelines (40 C.F.R. § 370.2) including the following categories: fire, sudden release of pressure, reactivity, immediate (acute) health, and/or delayed (chronic) health. - 2.
-Calculations for hazardous chemical mixtures and aggregation of extremely hazardous substances shall be prepared in accordance with the requirements established by federal law published at 40 CFR §370.28.
-Aggregation shall be required for all hazardous chemicals at a facility. - 3.
-Thresholds for reporting under this section are as specified in section 303 of this ordinance. - 4.
-Upon written request from a facility owner and the recommendation of the Director of the DER/EPA, the TERC may adjust minimum threshold planning and minimum reporting thresholds for a specific chemical and or facility, providing such adjustment does not raise the threshold above federally established minimums.
+Categorization of the hazardous chemical or hazardous chemical mixture using the hazard categories defined by the EQC in accordance with federal guidelines (40 C.F.R. § 370.2) including the following categories: fire, sudden release of pressure, reactivity, immediate (acute) health, and/or delayed (chronic) health. - Calculations for hazardous chemical mixtures and aggregation of extremely hazardous substances shall be prepared in accordance with the requirements established by federal law published at 40 CFR §370.28.
+Aggregation shall be required for all hazardous chemicals at a facility. - Thresholds for reporting under this section are as specified in section 303 of this ordinance.